thenexthub/Codira/docs/ABI/CallingConvention.rst

 function has to return a value (or nothing).
 There are languages like C++ where functions can return references, but that's inherently limited, because the reference has to refer to something that exists outside the function.
-If Swift ever adds a similar language mechanism, it'll have to be memory-safe and extremely opaque, and it'll be easy to just think of that as a kind of weird value result.
+If Codira ever adds a similar language mechanism, it'll have to be memory-safe and extremely opaque, and it'll be easy to just think of that as a kind of weird value result.
 So we'll just consider value results here.